chasehawaii/chasehawaii.github.io/index.md

 <img width="1423" alt="screen shot 2017-03-22 at 8 22 06 pm" src="https://cloud.githubusercontent.com/assets/21227204/25883309/42b47d1a-34e5-11e7-9f6f-459ab24fb0c9.png">

 Milestone 2 consisted of 20 issues and was managed via [ChaseHawaii GitHub Milestone M2](https://github.com/chasehawaii/chasehawaii/projects/3)

 <img width="1423" alt="screen shot 2017-03-22 at 8 22 06 pm" src="https://cloud.githubusercontent.com/assets/21227204/25883306/406e1796-34e5-11e7-84e9-13cd0c7ff75e.png">

 Each issue was created into it's own branch then merged to master:

 <img width="1437px" src="https://cloud.githubusercontent.com/assets/21227204/25883304/3de6bbf4-34e5-11e7-8172-2145ed450405.png">

+## Initial User Study

+To test our web application five members of the UH community were recruited from various majors and class standings.
+The feedback was collected via email after the users had tested our website.

+Nathan Nahina, Junior, Computer Science:

+-Nice landing page I like the layout and simplicity -Maybe after logging in, can have something pop up or change on the landing page to direct you where to go next -Honolulu tag spelled wrong
+-could not add beach
+-filter search was cool
+-like the aesthetics, just need more functionality

+Michael Serai, Junior, Computer Science:

+Asthetically the main page is very pleasing, not overbearing.
+When we add items to the list, maybe add a gps feature for directions.
+Not sure if you are able to site other sources.
+This way, we wouldn't have to add our own pictures for restaurants.
+Otherwise I like the add feature.
+The adventure feed is nice, maybe categorize them in columns for easier viewing.
+Otherwise really solid, I like.

+Aviv Suan, Graduate Student, Natural Resource and Environmental Management:

+Cool website and great idea.
+I really like the layout and captivating pictures.
+The login and logout button could be highlighted when hovering over the button to indicate an interactive button.